Rome in a day: a practical guide to discover the essentials of the city

 4. Toss the traditional coin at the Trevi Fountain

-This enclave was one of the sets of the movie 'La Dolce Vita', in which the sensual protagonist took a bath.
+This enclave was one of the scenes of the movie 'La Dolce Vita', in which the sensual protagonist took a bath.
 Who could, right?
 Well, don't even think of doing it because you will pay a fine of 500 € for the luxury dip.
 In this case, you'll have to settle for observing the artistic ensemble designed by Nicola Salvi and the monumental statue of Neptune from afar.

 Nuria's Traveller Tip